-Having health insurance is critical to having the access to staying healthy and managing illnesses.
+Having health insurance is critical to being able to access care to stay healthy and manage illnesses.
 Connecticut has made tremendous progress in reducing the number of uninsured residents in the past decade, but some state residents remain shut out from coverage.
-Currently, undocumented residents who are not pregnant or post-partum and who are above age 15 are ineligible for Medicaid and are prohibited from purchasing coverage through the state's health insurance exchange, Access Health CT.
+Currently, undocumented residents who are not pregnant or 12 months post-partum and who are above age 15 are ineligible for Medicaid and are prohibited from purchasing coverage through the state's health insurance exchange, Access Health CT.
 Undocumented residents remain the highest uninsured population in Connecticut.

 People with incomes just above the limit for Medicaid also struggle to afford coverage.
-The state now offers a plan called Covered Connecticut to offer affordable coverage options to people with incomes just above the threshold for Medicaid.
-It is important to understand who is getting and maintaining coverage through this new option and who is still left behind.
+In 2025, thousands of parents and other caretakers of minor children are expected to lose HUSKY coverage because of eligibility changes adopted in 2024.
+Covered Connecticut offers affordable coverage options to people with incomes just above the threshold for Medicaid.
+It is important to understand who is accessing and maintaining coverage through this option and who is still uninsured.

-- Policy and advocacy efforts to expand HUSKY eligibility to cover more undocumented residents. - Policy and advocacy efforts to expand Cover CT to cover people up to 200% of the federal poverty level. - Research and data on the need for expanded coverage for people who have incomes just above the HUSKY threshold. - Monitoring the implementation of Covered Connecticut and HUSKY expansion to better understand the experiences of those who seek or need coverage, whether they can get and maintain coverage and use it to get care, and any barriers they face.
+- Policy and advocacy efforts to protect and expand HUSKY eligibility to cover more undocumented residents. - Policy and advocacy efforts to protect Covered Connecticut. - Research and data on the need for expanded coverage for people who have incomes just above the HUSKY threshold. - Monitoring the implementation of Covered Connecticut and HUSKY expansion to better understand the experiences of those who seek or need coverage, whether they can get and maintain coverage and use it to get care, and any barriers they face. - Monitoring how parents and other caretakers who lose HUSKY coverage because of the new eligibility limits are affected and whether they get another form of coverage.